zaidmasud/mongo-csharp-driver/FileOrganization.md

 Framework Design Guidelines (2nd Edition)
 By Krzysztof Cwalina and Brad Abrams

+Which we use almost verbatim with a few minor modifications (see below).

-Which has the following to say:
+Framework Design Guidelines has the following to say:

 - Do not have more than one public type in a source file, unless they differ only in the number of generic parameters or one is nested in the other